gitGNU/gnu_stribog/README.txt

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit). binutils-2.18 won't build themselves on RedHat 7.3 without slightly editing.

---disable-libssp is mandatory for the following gcc versions (otherwize the compiler will not build itself):
+--disable-libssp is mandatory for gcc-4.1.2 and later (currently up to gcc-4.3.0). otherwize the compiler will not build itself.
-4.2.3

-gcc-4.3.0 have new dependency, MPFR.
+gcc-4.3.0 have new dependency, MPFR. current version of MPFR, 2.3.1, requires gmp-4.1 or later; RedHat 7.3 has gmp-4.0.1. after you install MPFR at prefix=$PREFIX you'll probably need to add
+$PREFIX/lib to your LD_LIBRARY_PATH shell variable and append --with-mpfr=$PREFIX
+to the command line configuring the gcc (e.g. after --disable-libssp)

-Auxiliary targets (such as sw/auxilia/odo and sw/auxilia/coil) are based on AVR. their target programs are built with avr-binutils, avr-gcc and avr-libc. instructions how to build this toolchain can be found in avr-libc documentation. for historical reasons we use uisp to load programs into these processors. generally avrdude is much better. all these live in http://savannah.gnu.org
+Auxiliary targets (such as sw/auxilia/odo and sw/auxilia/coil) are based on AVR. their target programs are built with avr-binutils, avr-gcc and avr-libc. instructions how to build this toolchain can be found in avr-libc documentation. for historical reasons we use uisp to load programs into these processors. generally avrdude is much better. they all live in http://savannah.gnu.org

 It is much more problematic to install gEDA and friends. you'll need them if you want to edit the hardware part of stribog.

 HOW TO USE GIT

 GIT is the revision control system used by the project.